GCSkater/ERmapfix/README.md

 Cleans up the CSS for the Interactive Map from the Elden Ring Wiki Found Here: https://eldenring.wiki.fextralife.com/Interactive+Map

+Everything should be still functional inside the map.

 Installation:

-1) Install Tampermonkey
+1) Install Tampermonkey (Greasemonkey 4 is untested)
-2) Install Script
+2) Install Script <a href='https://raw.githubusercontent.com/GCSkater/EldenRing-Userscript/master/ERmapfix.user.js'>HERE<a/> (or click on ERmapfix.user.js, and click Raw)